programar-esp8266-con-el-ide-de-arduino

 programar-esp8266-arduino-ide-gestor-placas

-We now have the development boards based on the ESP8266 available to program with the Arduino IDE.
+We now have the development boards based on the ESP8266 available to program them with the Arduino IDE.
 That easy!

 programar-esp8266-arduino-ide-placas